-- We highlight do-it-yourself items in the engine compartment for easy location. - We provide a scheduled maintenance guide which makes tracking routine service easy.
+- We highlight do-it-yourself items in the engine compartment for easy location. - We provide scheduled maintenance information which makes tracking routine service easy.

 If your vehicle requires professional service, your dealership can provide the necessary parts and service.
 Check your Warranty Guide/Owner Information Guide to find out which parts and services are covered.